HK4QWC/fldigi-macOS-NLS/README.md

 To enable NLS support, fldigi's source code downloaded from https://sourceforge.net/p/fldigi/fldigi was build **without any modification** in a macOS Sierra v10.12.3 environment.

-It is possible that the fldigi binaries offered here work in earlier macOS and OS X versions, but I have not tested it.
+It is possible that the fldigi binaries offered here work in earlier macOS and OS X versions, but I have not tested it; please run your own tests and let me know your findings.

 The fldigi internationalization process in a work in progress done by volunteers; it is possible that you will encounter some untranslated terms.